RTX3080Ti-Official/swipin/README.md

 > This README file will be rewritten soon and might not look the same.

 > [!IMPORTANT]
+> Some parts of this README file are getting moved to another files in reason of the rewriting.

+> [!IMPORTANT]
 > First release pushed to February's end/March's start due to me being sick for 3 days.

 # Links: